 Rafts are considered buildings as well as Platform Saddle buildings.
 Treat them as such.
 You may not destroy rafts or kill tames with buildings.

-If a raft or animal with a platform saddle (supporting architecture) is destroyed it will be assumed a ‘foundation wipe’ and a hearing will be held with necessary penalties.
+If a raft or animal with a platform saddle (supporting architecture) is destroyed, it will be considered a foundation wipe, and a hearing will be held with necessary penalties.

-You are however allowed to tranquilized a tamed dinosaur with a platform saddle if need be.
+You are, however, allowed to tranquilize a tamed dinosaur with a platform saddle if need be.

 Base rules apply to both rafts and platform saddles.

-If a tame supporting a building with a platform saddle is on aggressive or attacking you in any way, it is allowed to defend itself.
+If a tame supporting a building with a platform saddle is on aggressive or attacking you in any way, you are allowed to defend yourself.
 A hearing may be held if suspicions are raised on the concept.

 Turrets may not block large resource deposits (i.e. Metal, silica pearls, caves, etc.)